 You don’t have to worry though, we’ve made it easy for you to understand how your account works and we’ll even leave you with some suggestions on how to use the funds.

 Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) share many similarities, such as:

 - Available through employers

 - Preset contribution limits

 - Share the same list of “qualified expenses”

 Much like a checking account, HSA/FSA funds are managed by a financial institution.
 You will be provided a debit card that can be used to pay for qualified medical expenses throughout the year.

 The biggest difference between the two is the fact that not everyone qualifies for an HSA.
 Only those with a high deductible ($1,350 or more for an individual or $2,700 or more for a family in 2018) health plan are eligible.
 FSA, on the other hand, is available regardless of your deductible.

 An employer can offer one of these two options but they are not legally obligated to offer either.
-In order to avoid any end of the year surprises, be sure to check with your HR department.
+To avoid any end-of-the-year surprises, be sure to check with your HR department.

-Now that you know the interworking’s of each account, let’s take a look at a few qualified expenses available through eye care providers.
+Now that you know the interworking of each account, let’s take a look at a few qualified expenses available through eye care providers.